gbogard/hugo-portfolio/content/posts/moving-away-from-a-legacy-system-using-scala-and-kafka/part-one-building-blocks.md

 [infrastructure](https://microservices.io/articles/deployment.html]), this approach as allowed us to handle some of the hardest challenges of migrating a critical system.

-In particular, this architecture allows to segregate *legacy-specific services* and *data adapters* from broader and more durable services.
+In particular, this architecture allows to segregate *legacy-specific services*, which only exist to serve our transition from one platform to the other, from broader and more durable services.
 Indeed, Mediahub is a connected system: connected to the legacy software, whose data needs to be replicated in real time as long as it is running;
 and connected to external systems (third-party APIs, subsidiaries of the Canal+ group etc.) with which we need to interact.
-Interacting with these services requires specific code, and the microservices architecture lets us separate that code from the rest of the system.
+Interacting with these services requires specific code and the microservices architecture lets us separate that code from the rest of the system.
 Of course, even a monolith should clearly separate concerns, this isn't something you can't achieve without microservices;
 but there's one question that a modular architecture answers very well: "What if I don't need that anymore?"